The Addictive Personality

-Deep down inside people with addictions know that what they are doing is wrong.
+Deep down inside people with addictive personalities know that what they are doing is wrong.
 They know that their behaviors, choices, and actions are hurting them and their loved ones.
 But the need to feed their addiction supersedes everything else in their life.

 To perpetuate their addiction they must deny that the substance, compulsion, or habit has anything to do with what is going wrong around them.
 That is why they become very defensive when confronted with their behavior.
 There are a variety of defense mechanisms used by those with active addictions.